tomtseng/sigmod-2021-reproducibility/README.md

   - [Network Repository](https://networkrepository.com): [human-Jung2015-M87113878 (Brain Networks)](https://networkrepository.com/bn-human-Jung2015-M87113878.php)
   - [HumanBase](https://hb.flatironinstitute.org/): [cochlea top edges, blood vessel top edges](https://hb.flatironinstitute.org/download)
 - Hardware info
   - The original experiments were run on Amazon Web Services EC2 instances.
-    All of the times were measured on a c5.24xlarge instance, but some of the experiments measuring the quality of a clustering were run on a m5a.24xlarge more memory was needed.
+All of the times were measured on a c5.24xlarge instance, but some of the experiments measuring the quality of clusterings were run on a m5a.24xlarge instance because more memory was needed.
 The following stats are stats for the c5.24xlarge instance, except that the amount of memory corresponds to that of the m5a.24xlarge instance.
   - Operating system: Ubuntu 18.04, 64-bit, x86
   - Processor: Intel(R) Xeon(R) Platinum 8275CL CPU @ 3.00GHz, 48
     cores, 2 threads per core, 2 sockets